arq¶

 web.run_app(app, port=8000)

-(Won’t run as Downloader
+(Won’t run as Downloader is not defined)

 For a full example arq usage with aiohttp and docker see the demo app.